couchbaselabs/mini-hacks/android-background-sync/README.md

 }
 ```

-Then you can display the document count on the UI using a Live Query.
+Next, you can display the document count on the UI using a Live Query.
 The `setupViewAndQuery` method in **MainActivity.java** updates the document count label on the UI.
 The count increments as documents are added to Sync Gateway through the REST API.

 ![](assets/foreground-medium.gif)

 ### Notification in the Background

-The code below handles the notification and starts an async task (`BackgroundSync`) only when the app is in the background.
+The code below handles the notification and starts an async task (**BackgroundSync.java**) only when the app is in the background.

 ```java
 public class ExampleMessagingService extends FirebaseMessagingService {